 By using complaints to your advantage, your business will benefit from continual improvements.

 Related: How to systemise your business.

 The result?
-A dramatic reduction of customer complaints, which means their customers are happier and will keep ordering from the company.
+A dramatic reduction in customer complaints means their customers are happier and will keep ordering from the company.

-Now, it won’t always take four questions – it may be quicker, or it may take a lot longer.
-Just don’t jump ahead to a conclusion before you’ve worked it all out on paper, asking the “why’s”.
+Now, it won’t always take four questions – it may be quicker or longer.
+Don’t jump to a conclusion before you’ve worked it all out on paper, asking the “why’s”.

 To be effective, it’s important that the person answering the “why’s” understands the processes, as the answers can’t be guessed.